 Well, today makes it two.

 GoDaddy is one of the most popular hosts Web-hosts ever, and even people who don't know the first thing about web development have heard of them.
 Yes, GoDaddy is that popular.
-Asides that, the numbers speak for themselves.
-If Popularity would be an important metric then yeah, GoDaddy would have been a great alternative to Bluehost.
+Asides from that, the numbers speak for themselves.
+If popularity is what you're after, you'll find GoDaddy to be one of the best Bluehost alternatives around.

 But does it matter?
 Not really.
 While it is more likely for a better host to be more popular, it does not always play out that way.
 Some of the best performers on our ranking have only a few thousand websites on their servers, while some of the poorest hosts have millions of websites to their name.
 What does that tell you?

-If you're contemplating buying something from either of two vendors, one of your first considerations should be quality.
-Which vendor/producer will sell the product with the highest quality?
-Which vendor will be able to sell a product that will meet your expectations?
-Basically, how well does the product perform?
+If you're contemplating buying a hosting plan from either of the two companies, one of your first considerations should be quality.
+Which company sells the product with the highest quality?
+Which company will be able to sell a product that will meet your expectations?
 We'll measure the performance of both hosts using two major indicators: uptime and speed.

 This is really impressive and is the closest to 100% that any host should be able to realistically promise.
 While we'd like to end it there, we also love to check whether a host has an uptime guarantee or not.
 Uptime guarantees are important because they, in whatever little capacity that they can, try to keep web hosts on their toes.

 Users don't have to waste energy on phoning customer care in frantic tunes, and they can (usually) rest easy because they are entitled to some compensation depending on how long their websites are down for.
 Unfortunately, despite all the benefits that could be gained from having an uptime guarantee – Bluehost doesn't have one.
 But, in the final analysis, should that matter?
-The host already has great uptime – of what use is an uptime guarantee?
+The host already has great uptime.

-Moral lesson?
 GoDaddy is extremely reliable – in fact, one of the most reliable hosts we've ever reviewed.
 Unlike Bluehost, GoDaddy has an uptime guarantee policy.
 GoDaddy guarantees an uptime of 99.9%.
 This means that if uptime drops below 99.9%, you get about 5% credit of the monthly hosting fee.
 If you discover that your site has been down for a while, you need to confirm with GoDaddy's reps before you will eligible for compensation.
 Additionally, cumulative (that is, over the course of a year) uptime has no compensation attached.
-However, we suppose it's all good because GoDaddy's uptime is really good and you're unlikely to have problems with it in the first place.
+However, that's not a major issue because GoDaddy's uptime is really good and you're unlikely to have problems with it in the first place.